Oral rehydration solution (ORS) + zinc co-pack petition

 We have two highlight reels so far from the Zambia experience: one from Simon Berry, co-owner of ColaLife, which helped get a locally produced ORS/zinc co-pack off the ground, and another from John Phiri, a pharmacy owner in Lusaka who shares common concerns of parents seeking diarrhea treatment.
 The post also features Irene Mirembe, a pharmacy owner in Uganda.

-Make some noise to help us get the ORS + zinc co-pack All-Star off the bench and into national defensive game plans against diarrheal disease.
+Make some noise about the WHO policy update!
+It's time to get the ORS + zinc co-pack All-Star off the bench and into national defensive game plans against diarrheal disease.
 Share one of these posts, along with one of these graphics, on Twitter, Facebook, LinkedIn, or other social media platform of choice: